tjkinsey/CIS355/querys.md

+# Queries!!!!!

-1.List all orders from the company "Screw your Cork".
+### 1.List all orders from the company "Screw your Cork".

 select PeopleAndCustomers.FullName,
 		PeopleAndCustomers.PersonType,